for your injuries.

-If your loved one has suffered from a medication error due to a nursing home’s negligence, our team of experienced Bergen County nursing home abuse attorneys at Aretsky Law Group P.C. is here to help you navigate the legal complexities of this situation.
+If your loved one has suffered from a medication error due to a nursing home’s negligence, the experienced nursing home abuse lawyers at our Bergen County firm are here to help you navigate the legal complexities of this situation.

 Vital for sustaining life, water is an essential element that humans require to survive and live.
 Importantly, the elderly and patients of nursing homes require additional hydration.
 Many patients have medical conditions that deplete their energetic resources more quickly than an average person.
 These conditions require additional hydration in order to ensure proper functioning and a strong immune system.
 The elderly suffer from an increased risk of catching diseases that can often be life-threatening, and maintaining proper hydration can help to alleviate the threat of these ailments by securing the immune system.

 Signs of dehydration include dry mouth, dizziness or fatigue, dry, cracked skin, thirst, loss of appetite, dark urine, and chills.
 It is the responsibility of the nursing home personnel to keep these symptoms in mind and properly monitor patients to make sure that they are adequately hydrated.